 Definitive diagnosis requires autopsy samples of brain tissue.

-Treatment for dementia with Lewy bodies and Parkinson disease dementia is generally supportive.
+Treatment for dementia with Lewy bodies and Parkinson disease dementia is generally supportive Treatment Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more .
 For example, the environment and should be bright, cheerful, and familiar, and it should be designed to reinforce orientation (eg, placement of large clocks and calendars in the room).
 Measures to ensure patient safety (eg, signal monitoring systems for patients who wander) should be implemented.

 Rivastigmine, a cholinesterase inhibitor, can be used to treat dementia with Lewy bodies (and Parkinson disease dementia).
 A starting dose of 1.5 mg orally twice a day may be titrated upward as needed to 6 mg twice a day to try to improve cognition.
 Other cholinesterase inhibitors may also be used.

-In about half of patients with dementia with Lewy bodies, extrapyramidal symptoms respond to antiparkinsonian drugs, but psychiatric symptoms may worsen.
-If such drugs are needed, levodopa is preferred.
+In about half of patients with dementia with Lewy bodies, extrapyramidal symptoms respond to antiparkinsonian medications Treatment Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more , but psychiatric symptoms may worsen.
+If such medications are needed, levodopa is preferred.

 In dementia with Lewy bodies, traditional antipsychotics, even at very low doses, tend to acutely worsen extrapyramidal symptoms and are best avoided.